-See the full Autumn/Winter 2016 Collection for Henrik Vibskov which showcased at Milan Fashion Week.
+See the full Name Autumn / Winter 2016 men’s collection which showcased at Tokyo Fashion Week:

 With the recent news of Alexander Wang’s contract termination with Balenciaga, the designer is currently at the heart of discussions in the fashion sphere.
 But only The Wall Street Journal could spend one day in the life of Alexander Wang, understanding a bit more what lies behind the witty and dynamic fashion character.

 With the celebration of his eponymous label’s 10th anniversary this year, Wang collaborates with charity DoSomething.org.
 While he appears smiling under the eye of fashion photographer Steven Klein, we patiently wait to see what he put together for his very last show to be held on October 2nd…

 The Wall Street also unveiled a series of key-statistics entitled Wang by the Numbers, illustrating what a one day in the life of Alexander Wang truly looks like:

 – 20 emails Wang sends to himself on average per day, jotting down new ideas.
 At the end of the day he compiles them all into one email, which he sends to himself as well

 – 4 massages per month, approximately.
 He prefers deep tissue—the more painful, the better.